mobtakr/editorjs-parser/README.md

 export default TextBlock;
 ```

-Now, you can create a function that takes a block as an arguemnt and returns that component. `TextBlock`
+Now, you can create a function that takes a block as an argument and returns that component. `TextBlock`

 ```
 export const paragraphMapFunc = (block: any) => <TextBlock block={block} />;